What Are Adaptogenic Herbs | Teelixir

 Adaptogenic Herbs for Adrenal Fatigue

-Utilizing adaptogens in cases of adrenal fatigue can offer significant benefits to individuals experiencing fatigue.
-Adrenal fatigue can have various causes, but adaptogenic herbs help restore equilibrium to the HPA axis (hypothalamic-pituitary-adrenal).
+Utilizing adaptogens in cases of adrenal fatigue may offer significant benefits to individuals experiencing fatigue.
+Adrenal fatigue can have various causes, but adaptogenic herbs may help restore equilibrium to the HPA axis (hypothalamic-pituitary-adrenal).

 Stress, whether it arises from arguments, deadlines, being late for work, toxic substances in water, internal inflammation, or allergies, is perceived as a threat by the body.
 The brain processes this threat and triggers the hypothalamus to release corticotropin-releasing hormone (CRTH).
 CRTH then stimulates the pituitary gland to release adrenocorticotropic hormone (ACTH), which, in turn, signals the adrenal cortex to produce cortisol and the adrenal medulla to release adrenaline and noradrenaline.
 This chain of events activates the sympathetic nervous system, resulting in the fight-or-flight response.

-Adaptogenic herbs intervene in this communication pathway, reducing the signals from the brain to the adrenals.
-This preservation of cortisol, our anti-stress hormone, as well as adrenaline and noradrenaline, helps alleviate the fight-or-flight response.
+Adaptogenic herbs may intervene in this communication pathway, reducing the signals from the brain to the adrenals.
+This preservation of cortisol, our anti-stress hormone, as well as adrenaline and noradrenaline, may help alleviate the fight-or-flight response.

 When the body is continually exposed to cortisol over time, adrenal fatigue can develop.
 Cortisol's role is to deactivate the stress response, which is typically only experienced acutely and not chronically, as often happens in modern-day life.